X

 Send us your CV

-Railway infrastructure throughout the United Kingdom has been experiencing drastic changes, with new opportunities opening up every day, encouraging operatives to progress themselves within the industry.
-There are different ways for a railway engineer to progress themselves within this field and to secure specialist qualifications to prove their capabilities within the railway sector.
+Railway infrastructure throughout the United Kingdom has been experiencing drastic changes.
+New opportunities are opening up every day, and rail professionals are developing their skill set and knowledge to keep up with these changes.
+There are different ways for a railway engineers to progress within this field, securing specialist qualifications to extend their employment opportunities within the industry.
 Here’s what you need to know about becoming a railway engineer in 2023.

 What is a railway engineer?

-Railway engineers are responsible for the building and maintaining of the electrical and mechanical equipment used in the running of trains.
-Other responsibilities include performing routine inspections and servicing trains.
-Railway engineers ensure the lighting, control panels and communication systems are all working efficiently in each train, as small fractures within rail can grow into more serious damages.
-Careers within rail has expanded immensely over the past five years and there is a high demand for railway engineers throughout the United Kingdom.
+Railway engineers are responsible for the building and maintainance of the electrical and mechanical equipment used in the running of trains.
+Responsibilities include performing routine inspections and servicing trains.
+Railway engineers ensure the lighting, control panels and communication systems are all working efficiently in each train, as small fractures within rail can become more serious and damage further equipment.
+Careers within rail have expanded immensely over the past five years and there is a high demand for railway engineers throughout the United Kingdom.

 How to become a railway engineer?